oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

      - To make it obvious which ConfigMap belong to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

-1. Update your domain resource to refer to the ConfigMap and secret.
+1. Update your Domain YAML file to refer to the ConfigMap and Secret.

-    - Option 1: Update a copy of your domain resource file from the Initial use case.
+    - Option 1: Update a copy of your Domain YAML file from the Initial use case.

-      - In the [Initial]({{< relref "/samples/simple/domains/model-in-image/initial.md" >}}) use case, we suggested creating a domain resource file named `/tmp/mii-sample/mii-initial.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` file that is supplied with the sample.
+      - In the [Initial]({{< relref "/samples/simple/domains/model-in-image/initial.md" >}}) use case, we suggested creating a Domain YAML file named `/tmp/mii-sample/mii-initial.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` file that is supplied with the sample.
-        - We suggest copying the original domain resource and naming the copy `/tmp/mii-sample/mii-update1.yaml` before making any changes.
+        - We suggest copying the original Domain YAML file and naming the copy `/tmp/mii-sample/mii-update1.yaml` before making any changes.

         - Working on a copy is not strictly necessary, but it helps keep track of your work for the different use cases in this sample and provides you a backup of your previous work.